-Yes, there’s a free version of Canva which works great but it quite limited.
-You will only be able to download 3 designs per months and you won’t get access to some objects, fonts, and images within Canva.
+Yes, there’s a free version of Canva which works great but it is quite limited.
+You will only be able to download 3 designs per month and you won’t get access to some objects, fonts, and images within Canva.
 You can start Canva free trial here.

 Is Canva any good?

 Canva is an outstanding online platform capable of producing beautiful graphics with ease.
 It is available on the web, as well as a mobile version for iOS and Android.
 You can use it to create just about everything, from social media posts to personal business postcards.